 *note: if you are using chlorinated city water, boil all your water and then let it cool down (without a lid to off-gas) to room temp and use that for your brine.

-You need to keep the cukes under the brine (salt and water mix) and avoid them from being directly exposed to air.
-Find a plate that fits inside your crock that can hold the cukes under the water brine, and permit a weight to sit atop.
-If you’ve made your pickles in a mason jar or other wide mouthed jar, use a smaller jam jar to act as the weight.
+Keep the cukes under the brine and protect them from being directly exposed to air.
+Find a plate that fits inside your crock that can hold the cukes under the water brine and then set a weight to sit atop.
+If you’ve made your pickles in a canning jar or other wide mouthed jar, use a smaller jam jar to act as the weight.
 The goal here is to keep the veg under the water solution.
 Make sure your weight (a rock, jar filled with water etc) is also really clean!
-I sterilize by cleaning with boiled water.
+I sterilize by boiling a giant rock in water for 5minutes.
 Now, cover with a lid, plate, etc, and let it sit undisturbed in a cool place (not the fridge).

 Check on it daily, and with a clean spoon.
-Scoop away the “skin” and foam that will be begin to form (pictured above).
+Scoop away the “skin” and foam that will begin to form (pictured above).
 While this doesn’t look pretty, it’s not bad, it’s just a sign that the cucumbers are fermenting and turning into pickles!
-Put the plate, weight, and cover back, and return the crock to the cool location.
+Put the plate, weight, and cover back (after quickly washing them), and return the crock to the cool location.

-Here I am checking on the pickles after about two weeks:
+Here I’m checking on the pickles after about two weeks: